Janet on Facebook

 Adrian was tall and lanky and the color of fresh sugar cookies.
 He was the first man to ever ask me out.

 These were things any passing observer could see.
 But underneath my PYT surface, was a young insecure girl, tiptoeing a delicate line, just months into her transition.
 Adrian could see the black pants and white blouse and pink lip gloss.
-He couldn’t see the shoulder pads I wore in my panties or the cutlets I stuck in my bra for a curvier look.
+He couldn’t see the shoulder pads I wore in my jeans or the cutlets I stuck in my bra for a curvier look.

 He approached me one night when I was out in Waikiki with my girlfriends.
 We were all in “drag” as we called it then.
 We didn’t know we were trans.
 We didn’t know the terms transgender and transsexual.
 We didn’t know we’d all grow up to be women.
 We were kids, learning about ourselves, learning about each other, learning about life.